A DOLLAR PLANTS A TREE

-The Earth is losing trees and healthy soils.
+The Earth is losing its trees, its soils and its biodiversity.
 After trees are cut down, the landscape loses its fertility.
 Hunger and conflict grow.
-Biodiversity dwindles, and water supplies dry up.
+Plant and animal life dwindles, and water supplies dry up.
 Degraded land hastens climate change.
-We have less than ten years to turn it around.
-But there is something we can do.
+We have less than ten years to turn it all around.
+But there is a lot we can do!

 3: JOIN US

 Help people seed their future--and ours.
-WIth our local partners, we practice agoforestry to restore the ecology and economy of some of the world's poorest places.
+With our local partners, we practice agoforestry to restore the ecology and economy of some of the world's poorest places.
 We help communities to renew and protect healthy landscapes; return barren land to fertility; nurture biodiversity; develop long-term livelihoods; and preserve cultural values.
+We create local resilience, mitigate climate change, and preserve the planet for future generations.

 WHAT ARE CARBON OFFSETS?